theecanmole/nzu/Readme.md

 #### Processing

-The price data has been web-scraped by a Python script 'api.py' (which was kindly contributed by [Edi Rose](https://github.com/edi-rose/)).
+The price data has been either webscraped manually or web-scraped by a Python script 'api.py' (which was kindly contributed by [Edi Rose](https://github.com/edi-rose/)).

 It is recorded in the file [nzu-edited-raw-prices-data](https://github.com/theecanmole/nzu/raw/master/nzu-edited-raw-prices-data).

-The commands in the R script [NZU-monthly-mean.r](https://github.com/theecanmole/nzu/blob/master/NZU-monthly-mean.r) process the raw data into a mean monthly time series, a mean weekly time series and an irregular time series of secondary market spot prices.
+The commands in the R script [NZU-monthly-mean.r](https://github.com/theecanmole/nzu/blob/master/NZU-monthly-mean.r) process the raw data into a mean monthly time series, a mean weekly time series and an daily infilled time series of secondary market spot prices.
 These dataframes are then written to .csv files.

 ### License